 Lifestyle and home remedies

-- Getting regular physical activity.
+- Get regular exercise.
 Aim to include about 30 minutes of physical activity, such as brisk walks, into your daily fitness routine.
-Ask your doctor for guidance before starting to exercise, especially if you're considering competitive sports.
+Ask your care team for advice before you start to exercise, especially if you're thinking about playing competitive sports.

 Preparing for your appointment

 If you think you might have symptoms of heart valve disease, make an appointment for a health checkup.
 You may be referred to a doctor trained in heart diseases.
 This doctor is called a cardiologist.